ssfsx17/fight-rpg/05-Rules.md

 - Cancel out a Grapple token being used on you.
 - Combine with 1 Move token to grab an opponent, causing 2 damage.
 This is unblockable.
+- Combine with 1 Move and 1 Knockdown to cause the above grab, as well as decrease the target's order by 1.
+In map combat, this also moves the target 10 feet in any direction of your choice.

 Each Grapple token that causes damage also gives you 1 Power Point.